-Community transition services are the primary waiver service available to support qualifying individuals' safe and successful transition from facility-based living to the community.
-Community transition services are one-time expenses necessary to support individuals wishing to transition from a nursing facility, hospital or IMD to their own home or apartment in the community.
-Allowable expenses are those necessary to address barriers to a safe and successful transition identified through a comprehensive transition needs assessment and included in an approved individualized transition plan.
-Community transition services are furnished only to the extent that they are reasonable and necessary as determined through the service plan development process, clearly identified in the service plan and the person is unable to meet such expense or when the services cannot be obtained from other services.
-Community transition services do not include monthly rental or mortgage expense; food, regular utility charges; and/or household appliances or items that are intended for purely diversional/recreational purposes.
+The community transition service is the primary waiver service available to support qualifying applicants with a safe and successful transition from facility-based living to the community.
+Community Transition Services are one-time expenses necessary to support applicants wishing to transition from a nursing facility, hospital or Institution for Mental Disease (IMD) to their own home or apartment in the community.
+Allowable expenses are those necessary to address barriers to a safe and successful transition identified through a comprehensive Transition Needs Assessment and included in an approved individualized Transition Plan.
+Community transition services are furnished only to the extent that they are reasonable and necessary as determined through the service plan development process, clearly identified in the service plan and the applicant is unable to meet such expense or when the services cannot be obtained from other services.
+Community Transition Services do not include monthly rental or mortgage expense; food, regular utility charges; and/or household appliances or items that are intended for purely diversional/recreational purposes.
+The components of the Community Transition Service include: